-Outlook Fundamentals I
+Outlook Fundamentals I (30 Clock Hours/1.5 Quarter Credit Hours)

-(30 Clock Hours/1.5 Quarter Credit Hours) Outlook 2016 is the latest release of Microsoft's primary messaging client.
+Outlook 2016 is the latest release of Microsoft's primary messaging client.
 It provides all of the tools necessary for managing e-mail, scheduling tasks, and communication.
-In this course, you will learn about the basic features and functionalities of Outlook 2016 including a view, reply to, and forward e-mail messages.
+In this course, you will learn about the basic features and functionalities of Outlook 2016 including a look at how to navigate in Outlook 2016 and view, reply to, and forward e-mail messages.